How They Made All-Purpose Soap In The Old Days

-In the pioneer days, the women would make lye by gathering the wood ashes from their fireplace and putting them into a wooden hopper, as seen in this picture.
+In the pioneer days, the women would make lye by gathering the wood ashes from their fireplace and putting them into a wooden hopper.
 Next, they would pour water over it to soak the ashes.
 The water that seeped out of the hopper and into the wooden bucket was lye water.

 Next, they would boil the lye and tallow in a large cast iron kettle, and stir until the mixture thickened.
 Then they would pour it into old dishes or gourds or anything they could find to make a mold, and let it sit until it was almost all the way hardened.
 Once removed from the molds, the soap was cut into squares (or cakes) and left to sit in the sunlight to finish hardening.

 This soap was used to wash everything!!
 I think that is so cool.
 If I ever get my hands on some tallow, and a large cast iron kettle, I’d LOVE to make my own soap like our ancestors did!

 Do any of you make soap from home rendered tallow and lye?
 If so, I’d love to get a recipe!!